How to fix and improve your credit score so you can buy more house

 -

-Yes.
-You can purchase a home with a lower credit score, but you’ll likely incur higher borrowing costs.
-Consider a government-backed mortgage product, as the eligibility requirements are generally less stringent than you’ll find with conventional loans.
+You might be able to, yes, but you’ll likely incur higher borrowing costs.
+Consider a government-insured or government-guaranteed mortgage product, such as an FHA, VA or USDA loan, as the eligibility requirements are generally less stringent than you’ll find with conventional loans.